bifurcation/mimi-protocol/draft-barnes-mimi-protocol.md

 Digress to talk about room policy here...

-Since Alice is the owner of the room and the room policy is that administrators have to Alice commits a `ParticipantListPatch` proposal updating Bob's roles in the room to `[regular_user, admin]`.
+Since Alice is the owner of the room and the room policy is that administrators have to Alice commits a `AppSync` proposal updating Bob's roles in the room to `[regular_user, admin]`.

 If the hub provider accepts the commit, it fans it out so all the active participants receive it.